1933 Pierce Arrow 836 Brougham- Honest Example in Great Driving Condition

 This very rare Brougham lived in California until being acquired by the Seller in 2016.
 The car had been stored for about a decade by its second owner, and sports many original features.
 The paint appears to have been resprayed long ago in its original livery, and the interior was redone by an heir of the original owner who was a Yale Grad so picked Yale colors for the interior.
 Since acquisition the car was recommissioned mechanically including: the Fuel Tank reconditioned, Carburator rebuilt, Radiator recored, Water Pump rebuilt, Oil Cooler rebuilt, and of course all fluids changed.

-The car runs and drives very well with good compression and Oil Pressure, the steering and brakes operate well and the car shifts nicely through the gears.
+The car is running and driving but has been found to have a bad head which will need replaced.
+The steering and brakes operate well and the car shifts nicely through the gears.
 All the gauges work properly with the exception of the Capillary Fuel Gauge, and all the lights and accessories operate as they should.

 We have had the opportunity to represent several of these Pierce Broughams over the years, they always sell quickly, and to be frank one of the few cars I regret selling and not keeping for my personal collection was a 32 Pierce Brougham.
 This is just a drop dead gorgeous body style that exudes the elegance and class of the Classic Era like few cars do.